extrabacon/pyspreadsheet/README.md

 This module interfaces with a Python shell process to stream JSON fragments through stdio using a child process.
 The Python shell uses multiple open source libraries to perform spreadsheet operations.

+IMPORTANT: PySpreadsheet is a work in progress.
+This is not a stable release.

 ## Features

 + Faster and more memory efficient than most JS-only alternatives